Skip to Main Content

 Sep 23, 2021

-The Maryland Citizens Redistricting Commission has released final proposed draft redistricting maps, which will be open to public comment throughout an additional round of public meetings to be held throughout October 2021.
+The advisory Citizens Redistricting Commission has released final draft maps, which will be open to public comment in an October 2021 round of public meetings.

 Sep 9, 2021

-The Maryland Citizens Redistricting Commission (Governor Hogan's advisory panel) proposed an illustrative congressional plan.
-Final maps must be passed by the state legislature and signed by the Governor.
+The advisory Citizens Redistricting Commission (the governor's panel) proposed an illustrative congressional plan.
+Final maps must be passed by the legislature and signed by the governor.

 Sep 6, 2021